-Since we are no longer a member of the Canadian Council of Technicians and Technologists (CCTT), the status of these agreements is unknown.
+Since OACETT is no longer a member of the Canadian Council of Technicians and Technologists (CCTT), previous agreements under the Dublin and Sydney Accords are no longer in force.

 b) Explain the impact of these agreements on the registration process or on applicants for registration.